 Daphna Shohamy

-Daphna Shohamy is a professor of psychology at Columbia University, a member of the Zuckerman Mind, Brain, Behavior Institute, and of the Kavli Institute for Brain Science.
-Dr. Shohamy’s research combines brain imaging in healthy humans with studies of patients with brain disorders to understand how our expectations and experiences change the way memories are formed and the consequences for health and disease.
+Dr. Shohamy’s research combines brain imaging in healthy individuals with studies of patients with brain disorders to understand how expectations and experiences shape memory formation and their consequences for health and disease.

 Daphna Shohamy is a member of the Presidential Scholars in Society and Neuroscience Advisory Committee.